-Knight Frank's property valuation experts provide a comprehensive range of single and portfolio valuations, market appraisals and consultancy services across both commercial and residential sectors.
+Knight Frank's property valuation & advisory experts provide a comprehensive range of single and portfolio valuations, market appraisals and consultancy services across both commercial and residential sectors.

 Any person or business that owns, develops or occupies a property relies on a valuer’s expertise in order to make informed decisions.